Ant2210/keto-kreations/README.md

 ### Content

+-   Ingredients, allergens, product descriptions and nutritional information is made up data using ChatGPT
--   Static content for this website was all written by the developer.
+-   All other static content for this website was written by the developer.

 ### Media